Back to Case Studies

 The solution

-I re-designed the support journey built on Salesforce Einstein Omni-channel with smart routing integrated at the customer touchpoint.
-Instead of connecting customers to an agent and then triaging, the system captured intent before connection.
-Customers typed or spoke their issue; keyword analysis and query classification triggered automated logic flows that either resolved the case through self-service or routed it directly to the appropriate specialist.
+I re-designed the support journey built on Salesforce Einstein Omni-channel with smart routing integrated.
+Instead of connecting customers to an agent, the system captured intent before connection.
+Customers typed or spoke their issue; keyword analysis and classification triggered automated flows that either resolved the case through self-service or routed it to the appropriate specialist.

 Channel routing automation